NukolLodda/NukolLodda/README.md

 ---
 **Projects I Have**

-I am the head developer of the Minecraft mod series, <a href=https://github.com/NukolLodda/Tekora>Tekora</a> and I'm also currently working on another Minecraft mod, <a href=https://github.com/NukolLodda/Modussy>Modussy</a> as a solo project.
+I am the sole developer of the Minecraft mod series, <a href=https://github.com/NukolLodda/Tekora>Tekora</a>.

 ---
 **About Me**